-On August 2, 2023, the fund was converted to sustainable investments and the benchmark was changed (change of factors for determination of the fund's performance; for details on the benchmark see information under "Benchmark" below).
+Notice: On August 2, 2023, the fund was converted to sustainable investments (change of factors for determination of the fund's performance).

 Past performance is not a reliable indicator of future performance.
 Markets could develop very differently in the future.